goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.9.
 Make your code production-ready

-**TL;DR:** Code with the end in mind, plan for production from day 1.
+**אמ;לק:** Code with the end in mind, plan for production from day 1.
 This sounds a bit vague so I’ve compiled a few development tips that are closely related to production maintenance (click 'Read More')

 **Otherwise:** A world champion IT/DevOps guy won’t save a system that is badly written